chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 - You should *not* select [artifact builds](https://firefox-source-docs.mozilla.org/contributing/build/artifact_builds.html) when asked, as they are based on pre-built binaries and you need to build the binaries yourself.
 - Before running `./mach build`, you should add `ac_add_options --enable-release` to your `.mozconfig` file (and comment out any debug-related options, or pretty much anything but this one)

-First build and run it (it takes a few hours even on a beefy machine), and confirm the bug is still there.
-Then apply the patch with:
+`./mach build` takes a few hours, even on a beefy machine.
+Once you are running Nightly, confirm the bug is still there, then apply the patch with:

 ```sh
 curl -L https://phabricator.services.mozilla.com/D193328?download=true | patch
 ```

-and `./mach build` again (don't worry, it will be much faster, since it only recompiles the files that changed), then `./mach run` it again.
+and `./mach build` again (don't worry, it will be much faster, since it only recompiles the files that changed), then `./mach run` again.
 You should see the bug fixed now:

 !["Emoji & Symbols" shortuct now opens the full or contextual panel](/img/2024/02/fix.gif){: .center }